kamonson/PirateHub/README.md

 *Blackboard:
-Uses iFrame to display blackboard within app page
-#bug blackboard is non responsive website, as a result scalling is broken
+Uses iFrame to display blackboard within app page --bug blackboard is non responsive website, as a result scalling is broken

 *Course Evaluations:
 {more on Course Evaluations}